kcirick/gvimsurfer2/README.md

     - Store bookmarks (with tags) for future reference
   - Quickmarks (NEW)
     - Quickly mark a webpage you want to come back to.
 Not stored after the browser is closed
+  - Sessions (NEW)
+    - Save and load sessions (collections of tabs)
+    - Last session is automatically saved

 ## Installation: